mrdimosthenis/Synapses/README.md

   [ 0.166667; 0.0     ; 1.0     ; 1.0     ; 1.0; 0.0; 0.0 ] ]
 ```

-Save and load the preprocessor by calling `DataPreprocessor.toJson` and `DataPreprocessor.fromJson`.
+Save and load the preprocessor by calling `DataPreprocessor.toJson` and `DataPreprocessor.ofJson`.